KellenPretorius/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler - Runs the .c file stored in '$CFILE' stopping after compiling, using -C, then saving the output into a file named c.
 The file name in $CFILE extension is changed to .o
 2-assembler - Runs the .c file through to the assembly generation and then saves it in an output file c.
-3-name -uns the .c file and create an executable called cisfun
+3-name -uns the .c file and create an executable called cisfun 4-puts - Creates a scriptthat prints 'Programming is like building a multilingual puzzle'